obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

+08-12: probably got it for nomrla part: had made silly mistake by assigning incorrectly before end of time loop so no update was made.

 06-12-2022 Onno: Clean-up of code, made scaling simple and redid exact solution.

 code: potflowwdsvp.py